 Uncovering your essence is the first and most vital step in your transformational process.
 It is like a beautiful sunrise in the morning.
 Your essential nature is your “true self.”
 Your essence drives your way of thinking, your values, your actions and ultimately your life path, whether you are conscious of it or not.

 Your essential nature is not your identity.
 It is not your body, appearance, your nationality, nor your roles in life.
 It is not your work.
 It is not your thoughts, feelings, character, or personality.
 All those aspects are vulnerable to change and circumstances.
 Your essence is the unalterable truth of your being.

 Uncovering your essential nature will shift your world view—your life orientation—and give you greater access to your authentic power.
 This is the power to consciously and positively shape your life by making day-to-day choices that leverage your innate strengths and the intrinsic qualities that make you “you.”

 The opportunity is to discover the qualities within you that are uniquely yours, claim them as your truth, and live them fully.
-And, in my experience working with clients, this is most often a courageous act.
+And, in my experience working with clients, this is most often an incredibly courageous act.

 I was interviewed one Saturday morning by a panicked executive client who afraid of losing his job and was seeking a coach to help him with his concerns.
-Andy was a VP in Human Resources for a mega-international corporation.
+Andy was a VP of Human Resources for a very large international corporation.
 His Senior VP had just told him that he was not displaying the “edge” that their corporate culture required of its leaders.